Combat medic: Geneva Convention protection

 In 1864, sixteen European states adopted the first-ever Geneva Convention to save lives and alleviate the suffering of wounded and sick persons in the battlefield, as well as to protect trained medical personnel as non-combatants, in the act of rendering aid.

 Chapter IV, Article 25 of the Geneva Convention states that: "Members of the armed forces specially trained for employment, should the need arise, as hospital orderlies, nurses or auxiliary stretcher-bearers, in the search for or the collection, transport or treatment of the wounded and sick shall likewise be respected and protected if they are carrying out these duties at the time when they come into contact with the enemy or fall into his hands."

 Article 29 reads: "Members of the personnel designated in Article 25 who have fallen into the hands of the enemy, shall be prisoners of war, but shall be employed on their medical duties insofar as the need arises."

 According to the Geneva Convention, knowingly firing at a medic wearing clear insignia is a war crime.

 In modern times, most combat medics carry a personal weapon, to be used to protect themselves and the wounded or sick in their care.
 By convention this is limited to small arms (including rifles).
 During World War II, for example, Allied medics serving the European and Mediterranean areas usually carried the M1911A1 pistol while those serving the Pacific theater carried pistols or M1 carbines.
-The German medics (Sanitätssoldaten) in medical units were issued with standard Kar98K, while the infantry level stretcher-bearers (Krankenträgeren) and medical NCOs (Sanitätsunteroffiziere) were issued Luger or Walther pistols.
+The German medics (Sanitätssoldaten) in medical units were issued with the standard-issue Kar98K, while the infantry level stretcher-bearers (Krankenträgern) and medical NCOs (Sanitätsunteroffiziere) were issued Luger or Walther pistols.
 When and if they use their arms offensively, they then sacrifice their protection under the Geneva Conventions.
-In today's combat environment, many times non-conventional forces do not follow the Geneva Conventions, and actually deliberately target medical personnel identified by their equipment or insignia.
-Consequently, based on the tactical environment medics in some armies carry an M4 in addition to their pistol.
+In today's combat environment, non-conventional forces frequently do not follow the Geneva Conventions, and deliberately target medical personnel identified by their equipment or insignia.
+Consequently, based on the tactical environment, medics in some armies carry a standard-issue rifle in addition to their pistol.